jordi-vancuijlenborg-vinci/redule26/README.md

 - 👋 Hi, I’m @redule26
 - 👀 I’m interested in Back-End, Csharp, HTML, CSS
-- 🌱 I’m currently learning Xamarin
+- 🌱 I’m currently learning Xamarin Forms
+- 📫 How to reach me : jordivcb@icloud.com

 <!---
 redule26/redule26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.